Feikovandijk/GameBacklog/README.md

    - Syncs individual user's Steam game libraries
    - Tracks playtime, achievements, and game statistics
    - Updates user's personal game backlog

+4. **steam-player-count-sync-service** - Sync current player count for all games
+   - Syncs **only** player counts
+   - Refreshes player counts after a set interval (1 hour by default)
+   - Games that have a player count of 0 for 24 hours are blocked from future syncing

 ### Running Steam Services